Night Falls on Manhattan: Cast

+In addition, television newspeople working in New York City at the time – Bill Boggs, Donna Hanover and Kaity Tong – had cameos as television newspeople.

 Production

 Filming

 Exterior film shooting took place primarily on location in New York City.
 Filming sets included the Hotel Pennsylvania, the Sherry Netherland Hotel, Bellevue Hospital Center, and the National Arts Club.
 The opening scene involving the police shootout with Washington, took place in a desolate apartment building in Harlem.
-Principal photography for the film began on October 11, 1995 and was completed on December 12.
+Principal photography for the film began on October 11, 1995, and was completed on December 12.
 The screenplay for the film written by director Lumet, was based on the novel Tainted Evidence authored by Robert Daley.

 According to Lumet, a secondary inspiration for the plot was the true story surrounding the criminal Larry Davis, who escaped arrest from the scene of a drug raid.
 In the ensuing chaos, Davis shot six NYPD officers and eluded capture for 17 days.
 The character of Vigoda played by Richard Dreyfuss was patterned after attorney William Kunstler, who defended Davis.
 The scene of Washington's escape using an NYPD patrol car was staged for dramatic effect.
 Davis managed to escape the crime scene, but without the use of an actual police car.